Understanding Your A1C

 |6.7+||Diabetes (someone diagnosed with diabetes)|

 This target range varies between individuals, some people naturally run a little higher, some lower.
+It is important to note that especially in children a higher A1C (of 7.5) is recommended.
 The A1C number will help you and your doctor determine though if your diabetes management plan is working well.

 Sometimes the test isn’t accurate, and here’s why: